papis/papis/doc/source/default-settings.rst

     In this case, the fetching can be disabled by using ``--no-fetch-citations`` on an individual basis.

+.. papis-config:: auto-doctor

+   A setting that controls the default for the ``--auto-doctor`` flag of ``papis add`` and ``papis update``.
+If set to *True*, then the flag will be enabled by default and the doctor fixes will be applied to new documents.
+   In this case, the automatic fixers can be disabled by using ``--no-auto-doctor`` on an individual basis.

 .. papis-config:: time-stamp

     A setting that controls if a timestamp is added to a document on